chaitu-ycr/ai_chat_templates/templates/senior_test_automation_engineer_resume_template.md

 # 📝 Senior Test & Automation Engineer Interactive Resume Template
-*Optimized for AI tools (ChatGPT, Copilot, Gemini, etc.) — Generic & Cross-Domain*
+*Optimized for AI tools (ChatGPT, Copilot, Gemini, etc.) — Cross-Domain, Modern, and Action-Oriented*

 ---

-**How to use:**
-- For each section, first review the example.
+**Instructions:**
+- Review the example in each section.
-- Provide your input in the space indicated.
+- Enter your details in the space provided.
-- Type **"continue"** to move to the next section after entering your input.
+- Type **"continue"** to move to the next section.

 ---

 ## 1️⃣ Contact Information

 **Example:**
 - Email: alex.tester@example.com
 - LinkedIn: linkedin.com/in/alextester
 - GitHub: github.com/alextester
+- Location: Berlin, Germany
+- Phone: +49 123 4567890

 **Your turn:**
-> Please provide your professional contact details.
+> Enter your professional contact details (email, LinkedIn, GitHub, location, phone).

 *Type your contact info here.
 When ready, type "continue" to proceed.*